codebrewbeans/codebrew-platform/README.md

 # codebrew-platform
 🚀 Level up your grind.
 A gamified coffee experience for developers and gamers.
-From Bugfix roasts to Logic Quests.
+From Codebrew roasts to Logic Quests.